CTSRD-CHERI/TestRIG/README.md

 1. Vengines (verification engines)
 2. Implementations (including models, simulators, and SoCs)

-Vengines generate two equivalent streams of DII instruction traces, and consume two streams of RVFI execution traces, asserting that they are equivalant.
-Implementations consume DII instruction traces, and generate RVFI execution traces.
+Vengines generate one or more DII streams of instruction traces, and consume one or more RVFI streams of execution traces.
+Implementations consume a DII instruction trace, and generate an RVFI execution trace.
+A Vengine can, for example, produce two equivalent DII streams for two implementations and check that the two generated RVFI streams are equivalent.

 <img src="diagram.svg" width="450">